Oxygen-Low/TerraFirmaCraft-More-Versions/README.md

-### // This conversion to other versions is WIP, so expect crashes and bugs.
+### // Archived because I do not have time to work on this anymore (still functional though).

 ![TerraFirmaCraft Splash Image](./img/splash-1.png)